On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation

 \subsubsection{Model-as-a-Judge for Measuring Generation Consistency}

 \textbf{Identification of suitable judge models.} Table~\ref{tab:judge-dev-small} shows the top performing embedding model on the SALMon dev set along with its accuracy scores, following Equation~\ref{eq:judge-dev-cmp}.
-Results reveals that the selected embedding models consistently outperforms human performance, and even reaching ceiling-level performance ($>99\%$) in four out of six cases.
-Collectively, these results support the credibility of model-as-a-judge for the SALMon task using a combination of TITANET, hubert-large-audioset, and wav2vec2-large-audioset.
+Results reveal that the selected embedding models consistently outperform human performance, and even reach ceiling-level performance ($>99\%$) in four out of six cases.
+Collectively, these results support the credibility of model-as-a-judge for the SALMon task using a combination of TITANET, HuBERT-large-audioset, and wav2vec2-large-audioset.
 Detailed model-by-task results are provided in Appendix~\ref{sec:apx-exp-cont-judge}.

-\textbf{Generation consistency evaluated by qualified judge models.} Figure~\ref{fig:acc-acc} (c) show the result of evaluating model generations on SALMon using the selected judge models.
+\textbf{Generation consistency evaluated by qualified judge models.} Figure~\ref{fig:acc-acc} (c) shows the result of evaluating model generations on SALMon using the selected judge models.
 Consistent with findings in likelihood estimators and MOS scores, the speech tokenizer is the most dominant factor for the performance difference.
 Most HuBERT-based models struggle to retain speech properties during continuation, obtaining performance close to random choice.
-On the other end of the spectrum, FLow-SLM and Llama-mimi exhibit strong performance, with scores in the vicinity of the human topline.
-Finally, TASTE generations perform relatively well, highlighting the importance of the adopting a speaker vector during token-to-speech conversion.
-In Appendix~\ref{sec:apx-exp-cont-judge}, we present verbose task-wise results, which further suggests that continuation failures principally arise from inadequate information being preserved during the speech encoding phase.
+On the other end of the spectrum, Flow-SLM and Llama-mimi exhibit strong performance, with scores in the vicinity of the human topline.
+Finally, TASTE generations perform relatively well, highlighting the importance of adopting a speaker vector during token-to-speech conversion.
+In Appendix~\ref{sec:apx-exp-cont-judge}, we present verbose task-wise results, which further suggest that continuation failures principally arise from inadequate information being preserved during the speech encoding phase.